On algebraic Stein operators for Gaussian polynomials: An algebraic formalism of Stein operators

 \subsection{Forward Stein chain}

 We begin with the notion of a Stein chain.
-Simply speaking, a Stein chain for the target random variable $Y$ is the sequence of polynomial coefficients of a Stein operator for $Y$ (when it exists); hence its name.
-But more importantly, the definition looks at those polynomials from a new angle that propel us to the linear control system formalism for Stein's method in Section \ref{sec:Null}. \begin{mydef}[\textbf{Forward Stein chain}] Let $d\ge 1$, and suppose that the target random variable $Y$ has the Gaussian polynomial form given by relation \eqref{eq:Polynomial-Target}. \begin{itemize} \item[(a)] A (general) \emph{Stein chain} of length $T \ge 1$ for the target random variable $Y$ is a sequence $(p_t (y) \in \KK[y] : t=0,\ldots,T)$ such that: $g_T + p_T (Y) \in H(Y)^{ \perp}$ where the sequence of Gaussian polynomials $g=(g_t \in \KK[X_1,\ldots,X_d]: t=0,\ldots,T)$ is recursively defined via
+Our definition is quite abstract, but simply speaking, a Stein chain for the target random variable $Y$ is the sequence of polynomial coefficients of a Stein operator for $Y$ (when it exists); hence its name.
+This connection is made in Proposition \ref{prop:Chain-Leads-SteinOperator}.
+A benefit of this abstract definition is that it allows us to define the notation of an algebraic Stein chain in a natural manner.
+The distinction between general and algebraic Stein chains is important, because Stein operators whose polynomial coefficients form an algebraic Stein chain are easier to find; see Remark \ref{rem3.two}, item (i). \begin{mydef}[\textbf{Forward Stein chain}] Suppose that the target random variable $Y$ has the Gaussian polynomial form given by relation \eqref{eq:Polynomial-Target}. \begin{itemize} \item[(a)] A (general) \emph{Stein chain} of length $T \ge 1$ for $Y$ is a sequence $(p_t (y) \in \KK[y] : t=0,\ldots,T)$ such that: $g_T + p_T (Y) \in H(Y)^{ \perp}$ where the sequence of Gaussian polynomials $g=(g_t \in \KK[X_1,\ldots,X_d]: t=0,\ldots,T)$ is recursively defined via